 Elena Tutatchikova

-After studying classical music and Japanese literature in Moscow, Tutatchikova moved to Japan in 2012, where she finished her master’s and doctor’s degrees in Fine Art at the Tokyo University of the Arts.
+After studying classical music and Japanese culture in Moscow, Tutatchikova moved to Japan in 2012, where she completed an MA (2015) and a Doctor of Arts (2020) in Fine Art at Tokyo University of the Arts, Department of Intermedia Art.
+She was awarded the Special Photographer Award at the Higashikawa International Photo Festival (2022) and the VOCA Encouragement Prize (2023).

 Education